 Advances in smart technology have made it easier to automate processes that promote sustainability and improve the over efficiency of most small business.
 Energy choice can also allow small business owners to pick the type of energy that best fits there sustainability goals.

 We asked our respondents what type of energy they use in the operation of their business as well as what smart technology they have started to use.

 1. What type of energy does your business use?

-Eleven percent of business owners reported using renewable energy sources such as wind and solar, which is on par with national consumption estimates for 2017.
+Nearly 6% of business owners reported using renewable energy sources such as wind and solar, which is slightly lower than national consumption estimates for 2017.

 Other reported sources of energy include everything from wood to propane and oil.

 2. Which of the following "smart" devices do you use in your business?